(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 2

-All courses for the "BSE Graduate Instruction and Research Committee approved Science and Engineering" requirement should be selected in consultation with your advisor to create a cohesive program of study.
+All courses for the "Biological Systems Engineering Graduate Instruction and Research Committee approved Science and Engineering Credits" requirement should be selected in consultation with your advisor to create a cohesive program of study.

-• These courses must be numbered 300+ and letter graded A-F.
+• These courses must be numbered 300 and above and letter graded A-F.

-• A minimum of 9 credits must hold the 50% Graduate Attribute.
+• A minimum of 9 credits must hold the "Grad 50%" attribute.

 • If a course is offered for credit/no-credit only, prior approval from an advisor may be given for a student to complete no more than 1 credit for credit/no-credit.

-BSE 999 credits for thesis track MS students are limited to 3 credits and are required to be separate from the work the student is doing for BSE 990 credit and shall be taken under the direction of an instructor other than the major advisor.
+BSE 999 credits are limited to 3 credits.
+These credits must be separate from the work the student is doing for BSE 990 credit and shall be taken under the direction of an instructor other than the major advisor.

-BSE Graduate Instruction and Research Committee approved Science and Engineering coursework 221
+Biological Systems Engineering Graduate Instruction and Research Committee approved Science and Engineering Credits21

 Special Problems